Pat-Lafon/Cobb_Artifact/README.md

 outputted results for RQ's 1-5 (specifically Table 1, Table 2, Table 3, Figure 11, Figure 12,
 Figure 13, and Figure 15).
 We provide our modified version of Poirot (from `Covering All the Bases: Type-Based Verification of Test Input Generators`).
-We will provide a docker image of this with the necessary dependencies and a sufficient set of package management files to compile this project locally.
+We will provide a Docker image of this with the necessary dependencies and a sufficient set of package management files to compile this project locally.

 Note that this project uses the following Z3 version and was run on an